natverse/nat/cran-comments.md

-# nat 1.8.1
+# nat 1.8.4
-nat 1.8.1 fixes some non-canonical URLs to CRAN packages spotted by Uwe Ligges in 1.8.0
+nat 1.8.4 fixes a breakage due to changes in behaviour for testthat >0.12 as well as providing some new functionality.

 ## Test environments
-* local OS X install, R 3.2.3
+* local OS X install, R 3.3.1
-* ubuntu 12.04 (on travis-ci), R 3.2.3
+* ubuntu 12.04 (on travis-ci), R 3.2.5
 * winbuilder (devel and release)

 http://win-builder.r-project.org/Ih4Jz8HF1aP2